cms-sw/cmssw/DQMServices/DQMGUI/README.md

 This is the future version of the DQM GUI API and it is preferred for all services over the legacy API.

+**This API specification is not yet final and is subject to change!!!**

 #### Samples endpoint

 Returns run/dataset pairs available in the GUI.
 Both arguments are optional and support regex.